davepeck/game-of-go/README.md

 https://go.davepeck.org/

-This is a website that lets people learn and play the ancient game of Go in an elegant way.
+This is a website that lets people learn and play the ancient game of Go via email correspondence.

+It was a quick hack written in a single weekend so that I could learn about (what at the time, way back in the late 2000s!) was the new Google App Engine service.

-It's currently a Webapp2 site, using Python 2.7, targeted for hosting with Google App Engine.
+Here we are 15+ years later.
+It is _still_ a Webapp2 site, built with Python 2.7, targeted for hosting with Google App Engine.
 It's open source under the MIT license.
+I haven't really touched it much; it's a bit of a mess.

 You can see the latest bits running at https://go.davepeck.org/ -- I will always run them there, on my own dime.